Optimox/HubMap/README.md

 - Validate models with `notebooks/Inference.ipynb` :
   - Use the `log_folder` parameter to specify the experiment.
-  - Use the `use_tta` parameter to speciy whether to use test time augmentations.
+  - Use the `use_tta` parameter to specify whether to use test time augmentations.
   - Use the `save` parameter to indicate whether to save predictions.
   - Use the `save_all_tta` parameter to save predictions for each tta (takes a lot of disk space).
   - Use the `global_threshold` parameter to tweak the threshold.